vin3697/research_project/README.md

-### Refer "commands.md" for implementation commands
+### Refer "commands.md" for implementation commands and Research_Project_Report-Vinayak.pdf for explanation of implementation.

 ---